BariscanBilgen/DataAnalyst_CourseWithATA/README.md

 [![View My Profile](https://img.shields.io/badge/View-My_Profile-green?logo=GitHub)](https://github.com/BariscanBilgen)

 # 📙 Course Structures
+The course I took from mr.alex and the sample projects I did.
 There are 5 Courses in this Professional Certificate Specialization are as follows:

  💹 Excel Course <br>
  💹 SQL Course <br>